leomuehlfeld/Styled-Printer/README.md

 ## How does it work?
 I achieved this by equipping the Pi with headless-chrome.
 The received data renders into an appealing, fully customizeable, layout which gets printed out.
 Client (ReactApp), Server (NodeJS App) and RaspberryPi (NodeJS App) are talking to each other over a websocket while the server receives, emmits and stores the messages in an optional postgres database.

-## How to run
+## How to run!
 This Repository is set up as a mono-repo containing the frontend, server and printer sources in three different folders.
-Follow these steps to get the sub-repos running.
-My version features a postgres integration which you'll have to get rid of if you dont want to save any messages for longer.
-### Server
 The Project is currently set to connect to a postgres database running locally on port 5432.
 You can change that in server/knexfile.js.
 ```javascript
 connection: "postgres://postgres@localhost:5432/postgres"
 ```
+### Server
 ```bash
 $ yarn install
 $ yarn start